Case Overview

 What is Roundup?

-Roundup is a weedkiller and herbicide commonly used in residential and commercial applications to kill weeds and unwanted plants on contact.
+Roundup is a weedkiller and herbicide commonly used to kill weeds and unwanted plants on contact in agricultural, residential and commercial applications.
 The active ingredient in Roundup is glyphosate.
 Other inert chemicals in the product include formaldehyde, arsenic and N-nitrosoglyphosate.

-Monsanto is the original manufacturer of Roundup.
-In 1970, the company discovered the chemical glyphosate and found that plants treated with it typically died within two to three days.
-Monsanto released Roundup on the market in 1974.
+In 1970, Monsanto discovered the chemical glyphosate and found that plants treated with it typically died within two to three days.
+Monsanto, the original manufacturer of Roundup, released the product on the market in 1974.
 Since its release, Roundup has been used in commercial operations and residential settings, including farms and other agricultural projects, landscaped areas and gardens.

-Multiple studies have found repeat use of Roundup and other glyphosate-containing products to be linked to severe health conditions.
+Multiple studies have linked repeated use of Roundup and other glyphosate-containing products to severe health conditions.

 Why is Roundup dangerous?

 One of the main concerns with Roundup comes from its active ingredient, glyphosate.
-In March 2015, the International Agency for Research on Cancer (IARC), part of the World Health Organization (WHO), determined that glyphosate is a Group 2A human carcinogen.
-This classification means there is a probable link between the use of glyphosate and the development of certain types of cancer.
+In March 2015, the International Agency for Research on Cancer (IARC) determined that glyphosate is a Group 2A human carcinogen.
+The IARC is part of the World Health Organization (WHO).

-The IARC Working Group also found an increased risk of developing non-Hodgkin lymphoma (NHL) and subtypes of NHL from using Roundup.
+This classification means glyphosate use and certain types of cancer are probably linked.
+The IARC Working Group also linked Roundup use with a higher risk of developing non-Hodgkin lymphoma (NHL) and subtypes of NHL.

 Some common signs and symptoms of Roundup poisoning include skin irritation, throat irritation, nausea, vomiting, headache and dizziness.
-This is by no means an exhaustive list of Roundup exposure symptoms.
-The symptoms you may experience depend on how you’re exposed to Roundup and its active ingredient, glyphosate.
+However, this is not an exhaustive list of Roundup exposure symptoms.
+The symptoms you may experience depend on how you’re exposed to Roundup and glyphosate, its active ingredient.

 Exposure by skin contact is fairly common, especially for landscapers, agricultural workers and homeowners who apply Roundup to their plants.
-Some common Roundup on skin symptoms include:
+Some common symptoms from Roundup on skin include:

 - Eye irritation